Morris-best/python-basics/README.md

 # python-basics
-Here in lies the notebooks of my daily Python challenges
+Here in lies the notebooks of my daily Python Data Analysis challenges